mrsimoes/hlnsync/README.md

 This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.
 See the GNU General Public Licence v3 for details.

 ## Caveats and Limitations
+- Supports Linux only.
-- Works only on locally mounted directories, no support whatsoever for remote servers.
+- Supports only for locally mounted directories.
 - Depends on mtime to detect file content changes.
 - If source files A, B, C (with pairwise distinct contents) are renamed on target in a cycle to C, A, B, sync is currently not supported.
 - Only readable files and readable+accessible directories are read.
 Other files and dirs, as well as symlinks, pipes, special devices are ignored.
 - Minimal support for case-insensitive but case-preserving file systems like vfat: if a target file name differs from source match in case only, target is not updated.
-- Supports Linux only.

 ## Release Notes

+- v0.6.0: Threaded hashing and tree scanning for much better performance.
+Internal refactoring.
-- v0.5.3: New `syncr`, changed `mkoffline` syntax, more output options (`--alllinks`), hard link-aware `check` and `cmp`, improved `search`,
+- v0.5.3: New `syncr`.
+Changed `mkoffline` syntax.
+More output options (`--alllinks`).
+Hard link-aware `check` and `cmp`, improved `search`.
 - v0.5.2: Search files by file path glob pattern.
 Multiple patterns on --exclude.
 More powerful configuration files. `--root` now allowed in `mkoffline` and `rehash`.
 Major rewrite of the command line and config file parsers.
 Optimize onfirstonly and sync to do less hashing.
 Fix bugs in `--root`, `cmp`, `check`, and more.
 Wildcards in config section names.
 - v0.4.0: Drop Python 2 compatibility.
 Add config files.
 Bug fixes.
 - v0.3.8: Less hashing on `onfirstonly`.
 Sort file search output by size.
 Adjust user output levels.